Canon EF 28-70mm f/3.5-4.5 II - Review / Test Report - Analysis

 Page 2 of 3

-The lens shows some barrel distortions at 28mm changing to negligible pincushion distortions
+The lens shows some barrel distortion at 28mm changing to negligible pincushion distortion

 at the long end.
 A decent performance for a zoom lens.

 The chart above has a real-world size of about 120x80cm or 40x the focal length.

 Typical for many full format lenses on APS-C DSLRs vignetting is no big issue thanks to taking

 advantage of the sweet spot of the lens.
 Vignetting is basically negligible expect maybe at

 70mm where you may consider to stop down a little in extremely critical situations in order to

 In the lab the lens was pretty capable to live up to its reputation.